-The 6-Month internship is best suited for those who have already participated in an Ecology Action 3-Day Workshop (growbiointensive,org/workshop.html).
-The internship covers the basics, and goes into depth of understanding and experiential learning, with a combination of:
+The 8-Month internship is best suited for those who have already participated in an Ecology Action

+3-Day Workshop (growbiointensive,org/workshop.html).
+Preference in the selection process is given to applicants who have already forged connections with organizations or leaders in their community who will encourage and support their GB teaching and demonstration activities after they complete the program.
+The internship covers the basics of GB, and then goes into depth of understanding and experiential learning with a combination of: